-- A. If a team needs to withdraw from a competition, the teacher must notify the San Diego County Mock Trial Committee as soon as possible. - B. Competition registration fees are non-refundable after January 8, 2021.
+- A. If a team needs to withdraw from the competition, the teacher must notify the San Diego County Mock Trial Committee as soon as possible. - B. Competition registration fees are non-refundable after January 7, 2022.

 Rule 2.4 - Awards